Financial Aid, Scholarships and Grants

 Did you know?

 According to The Project on Student Debt, the average Boise State University student graduated with $23,594 in debt in 2010.
 That same year, the average NNU student graduated with $26,752 in debt.
-That's only a 13 percent difference.
+That is less than $800 per year difference.
+We think we are worth it!!

 Let's Talk About Value

-Ask our graduates what was most valuable to them during their time at NNU, and we'll bet they don't say a word about financial aid.
+Ask our graduates what was most valuable to them during their time at NNU, and we'll bet they fail to mention financial aid.

 We get it!
 Funding your college education can be a concern.
 At NNU, we know that one key consideration in the decision-making process is finances, and we recognize and acknowledge that covering the cost of college is a challenge for many families.
 We believe a Christian college though, and specifically NNU, is a great choice and a worth-while investment.